StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 - Check state changes always invoke auto propagation even if a CRITICAL state has been propagated before.
 STAC-13656
 - Highlight exact changes when displaying Version Change, Health State Change or Run State Change events.
 STAC-13117
 - Retain timeline settings when switching views.
 STAC-12745
 - Component drag&drop functionality has been removed from the topology visualizer.
-Please use the Static Topology StackPack in order to [create components manually](/configure/topology/how_to_create_manual_topology.md).
+Please use the Static Topology StackPack to [create components manually](/configure/topology/how_to_create_manual_topology.md).
 STAC-12718
 - Support [querying for problems in the Script API](/develop/reference/scripting/script-apis/view.md).
 STAC-12506
 - Support [problem notifications](/use/problem-analysis/problem_notifications.md) to Slack.
 STAC-12496
 - Prevent StackPacks requiring an incompatible version of StackState from being installed.
 STAC-9311